Anyone who participates in a sport that carries a significant risk of injury should wear a Mouth Guard.

 Sports like basketball, baseball, gymnastics, and volleyball all pose risks to your gum tissues, as well as your teeth.
 We usually think of football and hockey as the most dangerous to the teeth, but nearly half of sports-related mouth injuries occur in basketball and baseball and non-contact sports.

 Mouth guards are effective in moving soft tissue in the oral cavity away from the teeth, preventing laceration and bruising of the lips and cheeks, especially for those who wear orthodontic appliances.

 Mouth protectors, which typically cover the upper teeth, can cushion a blow to the face, minimizing the risk of broken teeth and injuries to the soft tissues of the mouth.
 If you wear braces or another fixed dental appliance on your lower jaw, a mouth protector is available for these teeth as well.

 A properly fitted mouth protector may be especially important for people who wear braces or have fixed bridge work.
 A blow to the face could damage the brackets or other fixed orthodontic appliances.
 A mouth protector also provides a barrier between the braces and your cheek or lips, limiting the risk of soft tissue injuries.
-Although mouth protectors typically only cover the upper teeth, your dentist or orthodontist may suggest that you use a mouth protector on the lower teeth if you have braces on these teeth too.
+Although mouth protectors typically only cover the upper teeth, your dentist or orthodontic may suggest that you use a mouth protector on the lower teeth if you have braces on these teeth too.
 If you have a retainer or other removable appliance, do not wear it during any contact sports.

 Types of mouth guards